 Your cat or dog ingested caffeine.
 As a pet owner, this is a frightening scenario and one for which you might not be equipped.
 Don’t panic.
 In this article, we examine what happens when a pet gets into caffeine.
 We also explain how you can best respond if this startling scenario manifests itself.

-The short answer is no. Though caffeine affects the body of an animal in much the same way as it does a human, the effects are amplified to extreme levels.
+The short answer is no, you don’t want your pet to drink coffee.
+Though caffeine affects the body of an animal in much the same way as it does a human, the effects are amplified to extreme levels.
 This is mostly because pets weigh so much less than humans.

 A ten-pound cat slurping down a cup of coffee will suffer much more exaggerated side effects than a 150-pound human would.
 In the best-case scenario, coffee will cause your pet extreme hyperactivity and probably a good deal of anxiety.
 In the worst-case scenario, it can result in an expensive trip to the vet, or even death.